 b.
 Conditional waivers modifying or waiving the gravity separation interceptor requirements may be granted by the Director for those food processing facilities determined not to have adverse effects on the WWTP.

 6. Gravity Separation Interceptor

-Each person so required by the Manager shall install and maintain a gravity separation interceptor to provide wastewater treatment for floatable and settleable pollutants.
+Each person so required by the Director shall install and maintain a gravity separation interceptor to provide wastewater treatment for floatable and settleable pollutants.
 Domestic wastewater shall not be allowed to pass through this interceptor.
 This interceptor shall have an operational fluid capacity of not less than 100 gallons and shall be designed so as to retain any material which will float and any material which will settle.
 The interceptor shall be watertight, structurally sound, and durable.
 Interceptors shall have no less than two compartments.
 Interceptors of 750 gallons capacity or larger, except those designed for food processing facilities, shall have no less than three compartments.

 a.
 Interceptor Requirements